jessicalumian/jessicalumian.github.io/_projects/sourmash-magsearch.md

 The workflow above shows a containment value of 20% for a metagenome of a lagoon in France.
 This means that 20% of the k-mers in my Antarctic cyanobacteria genome were found in a lagoon in France!

-More details about this process can be found at the following blogposts: [https://blog.luizirber.org/2020/07/24/mag-results/](https://blog.luizirber.org/2020/07/24/mag-results/) and [http://ivory.idyll.org/blog/2021-MAGsearch.html](http://ivory.idyll.org/blog/2021-MAGsearch.html).
+More details about this process can be found at the following blog posts: [https://blog.luizirber.org/2020/07/24/mag-results/](https://blog.luizirber.org/2020/07/24/mag-results/) and [http://ivory.idyll.org/blog/2021-MAGsearch.html](http://ivory.idyll.org/blog/2021-MAGsearch.html).

-My results showed me data from around the globe that shared genome content with Antarctic cyanobactera, and there were some pretty exciting results!
+My results showed me data from around the globe that shared genome content with Antarctic cyanobacteria, and there were some pretty exciting results!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">